dahak-metagenomics/dahak/CONTRIBUTING.md

 **This document was inspired by the [khmer project getting started documentation](https://github.com/dib-lab/khmer/blob/master/doc/dev/getting-started.rst).**

 This document is for people that want to contribute to the dahak metagenomics project.
-It walks contirbutors through getting started with GutHub, creating an issue, claiming issue, making a pull request, and where to store data and newly created Docker images.
+It walks contributors through getting started with GutHub, creating an issue, claiming issue, making a pull request, and where to store data and newly created Docker images.

-## Quick start
+## Quickstart

-Dahak is open source, open data project and we welcome contributions at levels ranging from issues, to documentation changes,  to major code or workflow contributions.
+Dahak is open source, open data project and we welcome contributions at levels ranging from issues, to documentation changes,  to significant code or workflow contributions.
 Any software included in the workflows must be open source, findable, and reusable.
 Check out [Getting Started](https://github.com/dahak-metagenomics/dahak#getting-started), analyze some data, and please contribute.

 ## How to Contribute